 In order for the supervisory board to be able to perform its tasks in an optimal way, the supervisory board’s rules of procedure provide for two standing committees.
 The work of the committees is regularly reported to the supervisory board.

 The nomination committee prepares suggestions for the nomination of supervisory board members to be presented to the general meeting; it also examines the remuneration structure of the management board and other management positions at windeln.de in accordance with the mandate given by the supervisory board.
-The nominatino committee currently includes Mr. Willi Schwerdtle (committee chairman), Mr. Clemens Jakopitsch and Ms. Xio Jing Yu as members.
-Dr. Braun and Dr. Lange left the nomination committee in the reporting period.
+The nomination committee currently includes Mr. Clemens Jakopitsch (committee chairman), Mr. Maurice Reimer and Mr. Christian Reitermann as members.
+Ms. Xiao Jing Yu left the nomination committee in the reporting period.

 Considering the German Corporate Governance Code, the supervisory board set targets relating to its composition.
 The supervisory board aims at a composition which considers the special needs of the Company and ensures that the management board is supervised, monitored and advised in a competent and qualified manner.
 The nominees proposed for election to the supervisory board should – on basis of their knowledge, skills and professional experience – be able to carry out the tasks entrusted to them properly.
 In addition, every member ensures available time sufficient to fulfil their duties.
 The supervisory board set the following material objective targets: The members of the supervisory board may not assume mandates in boards of or advising activities to competitors of the Company; considering the international focus of the Company, it shall be made sure that four board members have extensive international experience; the supervisory board shall especially ensure diversity when proposing new members; the supervisory board shall comprise at least one female member; the supervisory board shall consist of at least three independent members; members of the supervisory board shall generally not serve on the board for more than 12 consecutive years; not more than two former members of the management board of windeln.de SE shall be members of the supervisory board; candidates for the supervisory board should generally not be older than 72 years at the time of their election by the general meeting; the most important criterion for the appointment to the supervisory point is the qualification of the nominee.
 These targets relating to the composition of the supervisory board are fully achieved.